kuosheng-ang/dbs-internetbanking-system/README.md

                 <artifactId>spring-boot-starter-oauth2-resource-server</artifactId>
              </dependency>

- - The use of @CrossOrigin at the controller-level config is to allow CORS from our Angular App running at the specified URL (ie: "http://localhost:8087" )
+ - The use of @CrossOrigin at the controller-level config is to allow CORS from our Angular App running at the specified URL (ie: "http://localhost:8087" ) & configuration parameters maintained in the securityConfig class file

          -   @Slf4j
              @RestController